emory-libraries/eulcore-history/doc/xmlmap.rst

 -----------

 There are several predefined field types.
-All of them evaluate XPath expressions and map the resultant DOM nodes to Python types.
-They differ primarily in how they map those DOM nodes to Python objects as well as in whether they expect their XPath expression to match a single DOM node or a whole collection of them.
+All of them evaluate XPath expressions and map the resultant XML nodes to Python types.
+They differ primarily in how they map those XML nodes to Python objects as well as in whether they expect their XPath expression to match a single XML node or a whole collection of them.

 Field objects are typically created as part of an :class:`XmlObject`